Get to Know

-The Reactive dog classes are private weekly one on one sessions with our trainer at your home, the 1st class will take a detailed history and assess the dog around your area, You will be given training Homework with important leash & focus skills for both you and dog to learn and practice using the most up to date science based reward training techniques .
+The Reactive dog classes are private weekly one on one sessions with our trainer at your home, the 1st class will take a detailed history and assess your dog.
+You will be given training Homework with important leash & focus skills for both you and dog to learn and practice using the most up to date science based reward training techniques .

 Many dogs lunge and bark at other dogs when on-leash, a behavior that us trainers call “leash reactivity.”
 There are a number of reasons why dogs develop this problem.
 Some fear or dislike other dogs because of a bad experience or because they weren’t well socialized to other dogs during puppyhood.
 For these dogs, barking and lunging on-leash serves a purpose—it keeps approaching dogs away.
 Other leash-reactive dogs like other dogs, in fact they enjoy playing and greeting so much that they become intensely frustrated when they’re restrained.

 Living with a leash-reactive dog can be quite embarrassing, especially if you live in a city

 like Singapore and can sometimes only exercise your dog by taking him on leashed walks.